DM874-DevOps-2019-Group-2/DM874-jolie-exec/README.md

 Due to large overhead when running jolie code (JVM) up to 8 user scripts can run simultaneously.
 The jolie instances can use 8GB of ram in total and will be force killed after 1 minute of CPU time.

+The Jolie programs will run without access to the internet.